ksonnet/ksonnet/docs/cli-reference/ks_registry_describe.md

 ## ks registry describe

-Describe a ksonnet registry
+Describe a ksonnet registry and the packages it contains

 ### Synopsis

-Output documentation for some ksonnet registry prototype uniquely identified in the current ksonnet project by some `registry-name`.
+The `describe` command outputs documentation for the ksonnet registry identified by `<registry-name>`.
+Specifically, it displays the following:

+1. Registry URI
+2. Protocol (e.g. `github`)
+3. List of packages included in the registry

+### Related Commands

+* `ks pkg install` — Install a package (e.g. extra prototypes) for the current ksonnet app

+### Syntax

 ```
 ks registry describe <registry-name>